yuyasong/xyz.etcd.manager/README.md

 ### Easy to use
 1. You need install jdk8.0+ first.
 2. You can directly run the xyz.etcd.manager.jar in the release folder.
+   2.1.Run the .jar, Can use the command: Java -jar xyz.etcd.manager.jar

 ### Help
 1.Write the issue.